arthurtira/simple-expense-tracker/README.md

 frontend.
 It supports multiple HTTP REST methods like GET, POST, PUT and DELETE for the expense domain.

-The Swagger documentation for all the available endpoints can be found in Swagger UI,on this link: *http://localhost:8080/api/swagger-ui.html*
+The Swagger documentation for all the available endpoints can be found in Swagger UI, on this link: *http://localhost:8080/api/swagger-ui.html*

 The Dockerfile for the service is in the tracker-service root folder.